 Our wool

-The high quality of our clothes is based on the expertise of the professionals who make them in our workshops and our high standards while selecting raw materials.
-We use only pure new wool from the best breeds of sheep to make our famous Breton fisherman sweaters, cardigans, and coats.
+The exceptional quality of SAINT JAMES clothing stems from the expertise of our artisans and our rigorous selection of raw materials.
+We use only pure new wool sourced from the finest breeds of sheep to craft our iconic Breton fisherman jumpers, cardigans, and coats.
+Each piece reflects centuries of know-how, meticulous craftsmanship, and a commitment to lasting elegance.

 Where does the wool in SAINT JAMES clothing come from?